 Can you allow yourself to get the help and support you need?
 I’m here if you want to discuss your loneliness, disconnection or frustrations with your diplomatic life.
-I have a team of experts who are living – or have lived – their diplomatic lives waiting to serve you, challenge you and inspire you.
+I'm here to serve, support, challenge and inspire you.

 I see you.
 Let yourself be seen, too.